Δ-opioid receptor: Function

-The endogenous system of opioid receptors is well known for its analgesic potential; however, the exact role of ∆-opioid receptor activation in pain modulation is largely up for debate.
+The endogenous system of opioid receptors is well known for its analgesic potential; however, the exact role of δ-opioid receptor activation in pain modulation is largely up for debate.
 This also depends on the model at hand since receptor activity is known to change from species to species.
 Activation of delta receptors produces analgesia, perhaps as significant potentiators of μ-opioid receptor agonists.
 However, it seems like delta agonism provides heavy potentiation to any mu agonism.
 Therefore, even selective mu agonists can cause analgesia under the right conditions, whereas under others can cause none whatsoever.
-It is also suggested however that the pain modulated by the μ-opioid receptor and that modulated by the ∆-opioid receptor are distinct types, with the assertion that DOR modulates the nociception of chronic pain, while MOR modulates acute pain.
+It is also suggested however that the pain modulated by the μ-opioid receptor and that modulated by the δ-opioid receptor are distinct types, with the assertion that DOR modulates the nociception of chronic pain, while MOR modulates acute pain.

-Evidence for whether delta agonists produce respiratory depression is mixed; high doses of the delta agonist peptide DPDPE produced respiratory depression in sheep, but in tests on mice the non-peptide delta agonist SNC-80 produced respiratory depression only at the very high dose of 40 mg/kg.
+Evidence for whether delta agonists produce respiratory depression is mixed; high doses of the delta agonist peptide DPDPE produced respiratory depression in sheep.
 In contrast both the peptide delta agonist Deltorphin II and the non-peptide delta agonist (+)-BW373U86 actually stimulated respiratory function and blocked the respiratory depressant effect of the potent μ-opioid agonist alfentanil, without affecting pain relief.
 It thus seems likely that while δ-opioid agonists can produce respiratory depression at very high doses, at lower doses they have the opposite effect, a fact that may make mixed mu/delta agonists such as DPI-3290 potentially very useful drugs that might be much safer than the μ agonists currently used for pain relief.
 Many delta agonists may also cause seizures at high doses, although not all delta agonists produce this effect.